Corporate-Owned Critical Illness Insurance in Alberta

 Does the CRA approve of split-dollar critical illness arrangements?

-"Approve" isn't the right word.
+"Approve" isn't quite the right word.
 The CRA hasn't issued a formal blessing on the structure.
-What's known: properly structured arrangements with documented premium splits and clear ownership of each piece have been defended successfully when challenged.
+What we know: properly structured arrangements with documented premium splits and clear ownership of each piece have been defended successfully when challenged.
 Aggressive structures have been challenged and lost.
 The technical position needs to be defensible in writing.
-Anyone who tells you "the CRA loves this strategy" is overselling.
-The honest position is: it works when done correctly and is risky when not.
+Anyone telling you "the CRA loves this strategy" is overselling.
+Honest version: it works when done correctly.
+It's risky when not.

 Who actually pays the premiums in this structure?

-The corporation pays the premium for the base critical illness coverage (the part that would pay out on a claim).
+The corporation pays the premium for the base coverage (the piece that pays out on a claim).
 You personally pay the premium for the return-of-premium rider.
-The premium allocation needs to be actuarially fair — meaning the share each party pays should reflect the value of what they own, calculated by the insurer.
-This isn't a pick-your-own-split situation.
+The split has to be actuarially fair — meaning the share each party pays reflects the value of what they own, calculated by the insurer.
+Not a pick-your-own-split situation.

 What happens to the refund if I never make a claim?

-It depends on which return-of-premium option the policy has.
-Some refund on surrender after a defined period (typically 15-25 years).
+Depends which return-of-premium option the policy has.
+Some refund on surrender after a set period (typically 15-25 years).
 Some refund at policy maturity.
 Some refund on death.
-In the split-dollar structure we're describing, the refund flows to the individual personally and is received tax-free, since you paid for the ROP rider with personal after-tax dollars.
+In the split-dollar structure we're describing, the refund flows to the individual personally and arrives tax-free, since the ROP rider was paid with personal after-tax dollars.
 The tax treatment relies on the structure being set up cleanly from day one.

 What happens if I make a claim?

 The base policy pays out to the corporation (the policy owner of the base coverage).
 The corporation then has the funds.
-From there, it can compensate you in several ways — bonus, dividend, shareholder loan repayment, or some combination — each with different tax implications.
-The smart approach is to plan the claim-payout strategy in advance, not after a diagnosis.
-We help map out scenarios as part of the original structuring.
+From there it can compensate you several ways — bonus, dividend, shareholder loan repayment, or some combination — each with different tax implications.
+Smart approach: plan the claim-payout strategy in advance, not after a diagnosis.
+We map out scenarios as part of the original structuring.

 What if I sell my corporation or close it down?

 Several options.
 The policy can sometimes be transferred to a new corporation, transferred to you personally (with potential tax implications on transfer), or surrendered.
-The right path depends on the timing, tax position, and remaining policy value.
-This is one reason these arrangements need ongoing review — the right structure today may not be the right structure in 10 years.
+The right path depends on timing, tax position, and remaining policy value.
+One reason these arrangements need ongoing review — the right structure today may not be the right structure in 10 years.

 Can I add corporate-owned critical illness to a policy I already have?

 If you already have personal critical illness coverage, you generally can't restructure it into a split-dollar arrangement after the fact.
 Ownership transfers between you and your corporation can trigger tax consequences and may not achieve the intended structure anyway.
-The cleaner path is usually a new policy, designed from the start with the structure you want.
+Cleaner path is usually a new policy designed from the start.
 We'll review your existing coverage and tell you honestly whether keeping or replacing it makes more sense.

 Do I need to be working with a CFP for this?

 Strongly recommended.
 Split-dollar critical illness sits at the intersection of insurance, tax, and corporate planning.
-An advisor without comprehensive planning experience may set up the policy without setting up the documentation or thinking through the claim-payout strategy.
+A financial advisor or insurance broker without comprehensive planning experience may set up the policy without setting up the documentation or thinking through the claim-payout strategy.
 That's the version that fails.
 A Certified Financial Planner® coordinating with your accountant and corporate lawyer leads to a structure that actually works.

 Let's Talk About Your Situation

-If you're incorporated and want to know whether a split-dollar critical illness arrangement makes sense for you, let's have a conversation.
-We'll look at your situation honestly, model the actual numbers, and tell you whether this fits your circumstances or whether something simpler is the better answer.
-No obligation, no pitch.
+If you're incorporated and want to know whether a split-dollar critical illness arrangement makes sense for you, reach out.
+We'll look at your situation honestly, model the actual numbers, and tell you whether this fits or whether something simpler is the better answer.